Kings Canyon National Park: Glacial features

 The present shape of the high country was largely sculpted by glaciations during successive Ice Ages over the last 2.5 million years.
 Large valley glaciers moved as far as 44 mi down the South and Middle Forks of the Kings River, carving out the distinctive deep U-shaped valleys at Cedar Grove and Paradise Valley on the South Fork, and Tehipite Valley on the Middle Fork.
 Ice Age glaciations did not extend all the way to the confluence of the Middle and South Forks; consequently, the canyons downstream of Cedar Grove and Tehipite are typical V-shaped river gorges, in contrast to the U-shaped valleys upstream.

 The glacial valleys are characterized by flat floors and exposed granite cliffs and domes many thousands of feet high, similar in form to the more famous Yosemite Valley to the north, and in fact the term "yosemite" was used in the 19th century by John Muir to describe these valleys before they were widely known by their own names.
-In A Rival of the Yosemite, published in 1891 in The Century Illustrated Monthly Magazine, John Muir wrote of Kings Canyon:
+In A Rival of the Yosemite, published in 1891 in The Century Illustrated Monthly Magazine, Muir wrote of Kings Canyon:

 Other significant glacial features include Tehipite Dome, the largest granite dome in the Sierra, rising 3500 ft above the floor of Tehipite Valley.
 In Kings Canyon and across the high country, such sheer granite cliffs are subject to exfoliation, frost weathering and earthquakes which cause sudden and dramatic rockfalls.
 Over thousands of years, cliff collapses have built up large talus piles or scree slopes at their bases along almost every glacial valley in the park.

 Zumwalt Meadow, one of the few large areas of flat land in the park, was formed by the accumulation of sediment behind the terminal moraine of a retreating glacier.
 In Kings Canyon there are in fact four such moraines, which the Kings River cascades over, forming whitewater rapids, in an area where it otherwise winds calmly across meadows.
 The series of moraines one behind the other are termed "nested moraines", each created during a different glacial period by glaciers of varying length.

 Elsewhere in the high country, the landscape of bare rock and talus left by former glaciers is replete with hanging valleys, waterfalls, serrated ridges (arêtes), cirques, and hundreds of alpine tarns.
 Some of the highest peaks retain permanent snowfields and even glaciers.
 Palisade Glacier, the largest in the Sierra, is located near the park's edge in the John Muir Wilderness.
 These glaciers are not holdovers from the Ice Ages; rather, they were most likely formed during cold periods in the last 1,000 years.
 The park's glaciers are now melting rapidly due to increased temperatures, and may disappear completely within a few decades.